 Michelle L. Lange, OTR/L, ABDA, ATP/SMS

 In previous blogs, we have discussed clinical indicators for providing dynamic movement at the hips and knees.
-Another location dynamic movement can be provided is at the neck through Dynamic head support mounting hardware.
+Another location dynamic movement can be provided is at the neck through Dynamic Head Support Hardware.
 Most dynamic options allow movement into neck extension and then facilitate return to an upright and aligned posture.
 So when is a dynamic head support clinically indicated?

 Here are three reasons:

-First, dynamic components can prevent movement of the wheelchair head support out of alignment and even prevent damage to the head support mounting hardware.
-Some clients extend with such momentary, repeated, or chronic forces that the wheelchair head support hardware actually breaks.
-By absorbing and diffusing forces, the head support remains in position and is protected from damage.
+First, dynamic components can prevent the head support from moving out of alignment and even prevent damage to the head support mounting hardware.
+Some clients extend with such momentary, repeated, or sustained forces that the wheelchair head support hardware actually breaks.
+By absorbing and diffusing these forces, the head support remains in position and is protected from damage.

 Second, if the client is exerting enough force to break head support hardware, we can assume that the client could injure their neck or even the brain.
 The force exerted against the wheelchair head support can be as great as forces occurring in sports collisions, which can lead to concussions.